Brand identity

 Minerva turns complex document operations into dependable systems.
-The identity should signal order, privacy, and production readiness.
+The brand should signal order, privacy, traceability, and production readiness.

 Direct, grounded, specific